venzee/hackathon/README.md

 ## What we will look for:

-- Working and functional code and described.
+- Working and functional code as described.
 - Algorithmic thinking (How you tackled the problem):
   - Number of lines of code.
   - Time complexity.
   - Space complexity.
 - Code style and cleanance.

---

 # Exercise: